Skip to content

 • Reference the MN Department of Human Services TEFAP Policy & Operations Manual for TEFAP Providers (link), revised 2023.

-• MN TEFAP website link
+• MN TEFAP website link.
+Find forms and resources here.

 • Hunger Solutions MN also offers some TEFAP resources for providers.